HULL CITY PLAN

-The Plan is overseen by the City Leadership Board (CLB), a ‘guiding coalition’ of the private, public, voluntary and community sectors, charged with helping to shape the city’s long-term future direction.
-By bringing expertise, drive and leadership credentials, the CLB provide the focus for pursuing projects on a true city scale, projects that will make a tangible and lasting difference.
-Acting as city-ambassadors, CLB members bring creativity, resources and presence to ensure that the city can play a full and meaningful role in a UK and international context.
+The plan is overseen by the Business Leadership Board (BLB), a ‘guiding coalition’ of the leaders of the private, public, voluntary and community sectors, charged with helping to shape the city’s long-term future direction.
+By bringing expertise, drive and leadership credentials, BLB provide the focus for pursuing projects on a citywide scale and impact; projects that will make a tangible and lasting difference.
+Acting as city-ambassadors, BLB Members bring creativity, resources and presence to an already rich pool of expertise helping to ensure that the city can play a full and meaningful role in a UK and international context.

 The ambitions of the City Plan continue to cover the themes of:

 Hull, through its prime economic and geographic location on the Humber energy estuary, has placed the city firmly at the heart of the UK hub for new and emerging industries focusing on renewable energy and the transition to a low carbon economy.
 Green Port Hull, which delivered Siemens Gamesa, Europe’s largest wind turbine production and installation facilities at Alexandra Dock, is just the first step.
 Capitalising on the initial Siemens’ investment, the Green Port Hub programme has delivered a local co-located value chain, establishing Hull, and the Humber, as a world class centre for renewable energy, delivering a capable workforce to meet the challenges of the new industry.
 Thereby, this project is making a major contribution to the ambitions of the Humber Local Enterprise Partnership, underpinning a new plan for the next phase of growing the UK’s Energy Estuary, critical to any future Local Industrial Strategy for the Humber and the benefit of our residents.